Personal Injury Law

 What should I do immediately after a pedestrian accident?

-Seek medical attention, even if injuries seem minor.
-Report the accident to the police, gather contact information from witnesses, and document the scene with photos if possible.
-Then, contact CLS for legal guidance.
+It is important to seek medical attention after an accident, regardless of the severity of injuries.
+Report the accident to the police, collect contact information from any witnesses, and document the scene with photographs if possible.
+Afterwards, you may contact CLS for legal advice.

 Who can be held liable for a pedestrian accident?

-Various parties could be liable, including the driver of the vehicle, the city or municipality (for poor road conditions), or even the pedestrian, though Florida's comparative negligence law may still allow for compensation.
+Liability in such cases may involve various parties, including the driver of the vehicle, the city or municipality if poor road conditions contributed to the incident, or potentially the pedestrian.
+Florida's comparative negligence law may affect the determination of compensation.

 What types of compensation can I recover?

-You may be entitled to recover costs for medical expenses, lost wages, future medical care, pain and suffering, and, in some cases, punitive damages.
+You may seek compensation for medical expenses, lost wages, future medical care, pain and suffering, and, in some cases, punitive damages.
+Each case is different and must be evaluated on its own merits.
+Past results are not a guarantee of future outcomes.

 How long do I have to file a pedestrian accident claim in Florida?

-In Florida, the timeline for filing a pedestrian accident claim typically falls under the broader umbrella of personal injury law.
-Generally, individuals have four years from the date of the accident to file a personal injury lawsuit, according to Florida Statutes section 95.11(3)(a).
+In Florida, the timeline for filing a pedestrian accident claim generally falls under personal injury law.
+Individuals typically have four years from the date of the accident to file a personal injury lawsuit, according to Florida Statutes section 95.11(3)(a).
 This statute of limitations applies to most personal injury cases, including those involving pedestrian accidents where a pedestrian has been injured due to someone else's negligence.

 Do I need a lawyer if the insurance company has offered me a settlement?